-By the end of this unit, you should be able to;
+At the end of this unit, you should be able to:

+- explain financial management

-Explain financial management
+- discuss the scope of financial management

-- Scope of financial management - Define the principles and rules guiding financial management
+- define the principles and rules guiding financial management.

-2.3 Financial Management
+3.1 Financial Management

 Financial management is when the resources in an organization are being effectively used.
-Financial management as defined Subramanian and Paramasivia (2009) is that financial management deals with procurement of funds and their effective utilization in the business.
-Financial management is the mainly concerned with the effective management of funds.
+Financial management as defined by Subramanian and Paramasivia (2009) is that financial management deals with the procurement of funds and their effective utilisation in the business.
+Financial management is mainly concerned with the effective management of funds.